 Chris Brown Hits On A Girl With ‘A Man At Home’ On New Track: Tempting Rihanna? — Listen

 Chris Brown sings about sleeping with a taken woman on Fabolous’ new track ‘Flipmode (Remix),’ and we can’t help but wonder if he’s taunting Rihanna, who’s happily dating billionaire Hassan Jameel.
-Listen and check out the lyrics!

 “She say she got a man at home,” Chris Brown, 28, raps on Fabolous‘ “Flipmode (Remix),” which also features Velous.
 “I love her anyway,” he adds, and you can basically hear the shrug in his voice.
 Could Chris be going after Rihanna, 29?
-Listen below and hear for yourself!
+Listen above and hear for yourself!

 The “Pills & Automobiles” singer calls out the mysterious woman for staying with a man who hasn’t shown her the ultimate sign of commitment — that is, a proposal — and claims that she can do better with Breezy.
 “If that n*gga say he love you like he do,” Chris argues, “Where your wedding ring?”
 (FYI.
 Rihanna and Hassan Jameel, 29, are thinking about marriage, according to a recent report.
 Nothing’s been made public yet, but you know we’ll keep you posted!)